-The right to free speech is justified on a number of grounds, many of them based on arguments of democratic values and political process.
-There i.s also a generally recognized psychological value to the right of free speech.
+The right to free speech is justified on a number of grounds, many of them based on arguments of democratic values and There is also a generally recognized political process. psychological value to the right of free speech.
 Many of us feel better if we have the opportunity to express our views, to some extent regardless of whether our views prevail.
-Why we feel under such circumstances is a complex psychological/therapeutic Nevertheless. such benefits constitute one of the important arguments for allocution at sentencing as well as for other forms of victim participation in criminal prosecution.
+Why we feel circumstances is a complex better under such issue. psychological/therapeutic benefits may Nevertheless, such constitute one of the important arguments for allocution at sentencing as well as for other forms of victim participation in criminal prosecution.